AdobeDocs/campaign.de-DE/help/v8/start/privacy.md

 >If you perform Privacy batch requests using profile deletion workflows, please take into consideration the following remarks:
 >* Profile deletion via workflows do not process children tables.
 >* You need to handle the deletion for all the children tables.
 >* Adobe recommends that you create an ETL workflow that add the lines to delete in the Privacy Access table and let the **[!UICONTROL Delete privacy requests data]** workflow perform the deletion.
-We suggest to limit to 200 profiles per day to delete for performance reasons.-->
+We suggest to limit to 200 profiles per day to delete for performance reasons.
+-->

 ### Status von Datenschutzanfragen {#privacy-request-statuses}